Convert RLE to J2K

 The J2K file extension stands for JPEG 2000 Code Stream Syntax, a part of the JPEG 2000 standard developed by the Joint Photographic Experts Group (JPEG).
 Introduced in 2000, JPEG 2000 offers superior image compression and quality compared to the original JPEG format.
 The J2K codestream is highly flexible, supporting both lossy and lossless compression, and allows for scalable decoding, which means images can be efficiently accessed at various resolutions and quality levels.
 This makes J2K ideal for applications requiring high-quality image storage and transmission, such as medical imaging, digital cinema, and satellite imagery.

-Wait a few moments for the converter to complete its job, then download your J2K file.
+Give the converter a few seconds, then download your J2K file.